tishsoft/Lahore-Islamabad-IXP-Manager/README.md

 # Lahore-Islamabad-IXP-Manager

-This project was the management tool in Laravel PHP for Islamabad IXP (country level project)
+This project was the management tool in Laravel PHP for Islamabad IXP (country level project) in collaboration with INEX Ireland.

 Whole report and screenshots are visible here: